Tag

 Before Your Eyes

 One of the most original games of recent memory, Before Your Eyes has a simple premise that hinges on your ocular organs controlling the entire experience through a webcam.
 It’s a short jaunt of a game that chronicles the life of a recently deceased person that you play as, but the catch here is that every time you blink, time moves forward.
-It’s a terrific idea, incredibly well-implemented, and ties in perfectly with of memories, life, and storing those precious moments within ourselves.
+It’s a terrific idea, incredibly well-implemented, and ties in perfectly with themes of memories, life, and storing those precious moments within ourselves.
 Unusual but packing a heavyweight emotional punch, you won’t want to take your eyes off of this game for a single instant.

 See on Steam